The solution path of the generalized lasso: A general design matrix . A general design matrix

-Fortunately, all of the properties in Section \ref{sec:dprops} apply to the current setting as well.
-First, we know that the constructed dual path $\hu_\lambda$ is continuous and piecewise linear, because we are using the same algorithm as before, just with a different data vector and penalty matrix.
-This means that $\hbeta_\lambda$ is also continuous and piecewise linear, since it is given by the linear transformation \eqref{eq:xprimaldual2}.
+Fortunately, all of the properties in Section~\ref{sec:dprops} apply to the current setting as well.
+First, we know that the constructed dual path $\hu_\lambda$ is continuous and piecewise linear, because we are using the same algorithm as before.
+This means that $\hbeta_\lambda$ is also continuous and piecewise linear, since it is given by the linear transformation~\eqref{eq:xprimaldual2}.
 Next, we can follow the same logic in writing out the dual fit $\tD\T\hu_\lambda$ to conclude that

 or